cadence-workflow/cadence-go-client/README.md

 ## Contributing
 We'd love your help in making the Cadence Go client great.
 Please review our [contribution guidelines](CONTRIBUTING.md).

+If you'd like to propose a new feature or discuss issues, join the [CNCF Slack workspace](https://communityinviter.com/apps/cloud-native/cncf) in the **#cadence-users** channel to start a discussion.

 ## License
 Apache 2.0 License, please see [LICENSE](LICENSE) for details.